 Articles Posted in Domestic Violence

-Aggressive Maryland Criminal Attorneys and Domestic Attorneys are frequently confronted with the issue of whether or not Domestic Violence Protective Orders or Peace Orders can be expunged.
+Both criminal and domestic attorneys are frequently confronted with whether domestic violence protective orders or peace orders can be expunged.
 This is an extremely important question given how readily available court information now is on the internet.
 Anyone with a computer or even a smart phone can bring up Maryland Judiciary Case Search and find out a person’s entire legal history in seconds.
-This information is available to potential employers and undoubtedly costs people job opportunities on a daily basis.
+This information is available to potential employers and undoubtedly costs people job opportunities daily.

 Any Experienced Baltimore Criminal Defense Attorney will tell you that it is a very bad idea indeed to take your divorce lawyer ( or personal injury lawyer, or real estate lawyer or…) with you to criminal court.
 I have blogged many times about this issue but it still never ceases to amaze me how many people do just that, in spite of the stakes.